JSv4/OpenContracts/docs/frontend/auth_flow.md

 visibility preserve mounted editors and the last validated identity during outages.
 A later `me: null` still clears the session.

+An unchanged background response preserves the identity object's reference, so open profile forms keep unsaved edits.
+If silent SSO returns a different backend user ID, the application advances the session epoch and clears the old identity, cache, dialogs, and route entities before validating the replacement account.
+The SDK keeps the replacement account signed in during this transition.

 ## Storage and refresh behavior

 Auth0 uses the SDK's built-in memory cache.
 Access and refresh tokens are not